spring-attic/spring-batch-admin/spring-batch-integration/README.md

 The *reply-timeout* attribute maps to the *sendTimeout* property of the underlying [MessagingTemplate](http://static.springsource.org/spring-integration/api/org/springframework/integration/core/MessagingTemplate.html) instance (org.springframework.integration.core.MessagingTemplate).
 The attribute will default, if not specified, to *-1*, meaning that by default, the Gateway will wait indefinitely.
 The value is specified in milliseconds.

 **job-launcher**
 Pass in a custom *[JobLauncher](http://static.springsource.org/spring-batch/apidocs/org/springframework/batch/core/launch/JobLauncher.html)* bean reference.
 This attribute is optional.
-If not specified the adapter will re-use the default instance (under the id *jobLauncher*, e.g. when using the [@EnableBatchProcessing](http://static.springsource.org/spring-batch/apidocs/org/springframework/batch/core/configuration/annotation/EnableBatchProcessing.html) annotation via JavaConfig).
+If not specified the adapter will re-use the instance that is registered under the id *jobLauncher* (E.g. when using the [@EnableBatchProcessing](http://static.springsource.org/spring-batch/apidocs/org/springframework/batch/core/configuration/annotation/EnableBatchProcessing.html) annotation via JavaConfig).
 If no default instance exists an exception is thrown.

 **order**
 Specifies the order for invocation when this endpoint is connected as a subscriber to a [SubscribableChannel](http://static.springsource.org/spring-integration/api/org/springframework/integration/core/SubscribableChannel.html).